-How much does it cost to live where you are?
-The cost of living is a measure of how much it costs to live an average quality of life -- and it varies.
-The 2020 world cost of living report analysed the prices of the same 160 products in cities around the world.
-It found Singapore the most expensive city in the world, with Hong Kong and Japanese city Osaka not far behind.
-At the other end of the scale, Argentinian capital Beunos Aires and Karachi in Pakistan were the cheapest cities.
+How expensive is it to live in your part of the world?
+The cost of living is a measure of how much it costs to live an average quality of life – and it varies from place to place.
+The 2020 world cost of living report analysed the prices of the same 160 products in different international cities.
+It found Singapore to be the most expensive city in the world, with Hong Kong and Japanese city Osaka not far behind.
+At the other end of the scale, Argentinian capital Buenos Aires and Karachi in Pakistan were the cheapest cities.

 Understanding how to manage money is a key skill that is required for all aspects of daily life.
 It allows us to make informed financial decisions – from buying products at the supermarket to saving up for a trip.
-One way of doing this is to be aware of the cost of living.
-Another is budgeting.
+One way of doing this is to be aware of the cost of living; another is knowing how to budget.

 Get started this week by following these budgeting tips.